Mario2334/local_code_agent/agent_ui/README.md

 - Ensure CORS is enabled by the API if you open this UI from file:// or a different origin.
 If you encounter CORS issues, serve the UI over HTTP (see below) or enable CORS on the server.

 ## Launching the UI
-This UI is static and detachable.
-You can:

-1) Open directly:
+Now available as an Electron desktop app (preferred), while still supporting static use.

+1) Electron app (recommended):
+   - cd into `agent_ui`
+   - Install once: `npm install`
+   - Start: `npm start`
+   - The Electron window loads `index.html` locally.
+External links open in your default browser.
+The API base URL is configurable in the header.

+2) Open directly (static):
    - Open `agent_ui/index.html` in your browser.
-   - If CORS issues occur, use option 2 below.
+   - If CORS issues occur, use option 3 below.

-2) Serve locally (recommended to avoid CORS):
+3) Serve locally (to avoid CORS):
    - From the `agent_ui` directory, use any static server (examples):
      - Python 3: `python3 -m http.server 8080`
      - Node (if installed): `npx serve -l 8080` (or any static server)
    - Open `http://localhost:8080`.

-3) Detachable:
+4) Detachable:
    - Copy the `agent_ui` folder anywhere and open/serve it.
 Configure the API base URL in the header field.

 ## Usage